juampa2010/Artisant-AI/windows-setup.md

      We are creating a reference to the llama2 existing model but using the novice model file defined, so we are making AI model to be Cooking domain specific, with a novice cook.
 ----
-8. If no issues found, you can list all the models using command:
+8. If no issues found, you can look at the list of all your LOCAL models using command:

     > ollama list

-     You should see something like this:
-      NAME                    ID              SIZE    MODIFIED
-      juan_aprendiz:latest    643daf25f2e1    3.8 GB  2 days ago
-      alex_experto:latest     3e08413ffd88    4.7 GB  2 days ago
-      llama2:latest           78e26419b446    3.8 GB  8 days ago
-      llama3:latest           a6990ed6be41    4.7 GB  2 weeks ago
 ----

-9. Now the models are ready, and you can, as before, run the specific models.
+9. Now the models are ready, and you can, as before, run the specific models, to give them a try.

   For example:
    > ollama run alex_experto